chingu-voyages/Handbook/docs/gettingstarted/whattodofirst.md

 ## Join a Pair Programming session

 While you are waiting for your Voyage to start you might wish to join in one our weekly Pair Programming sessions.
+Pair Programming with another Chingu will help you learn with a like-minded professional and expand your network.

-You can learn more about this [here](../guides/pairprog.md).
+You can learn more about what Pair Programming is and how to get started [here](../guides/pairprog.md).